 Lastly, there are many framework issues in synthetic biology that are currently unanswered.
 It is important to resolve the ethics of engineering organisms before such practice becomes widespread.
 Since synthetic biology can potentially bring about unexpected risks, it is also essential to develop regulatory guidelines in biotechnology that will minimize the dangers of bioterrorism, while allowing the field to grow with flexibility.
 Moreover, a legal framework for the open sharing of building blocks used to engineer biological systems needs to be developed.
 With these frameworks in place, synthetic biology can increase our knowledge about biological systems and also revolutionize the biotechnology industry.

-I previously completed an M.Sc. in Public Health (with a focus on Health Economics) from the London School of Hygiene and Tropical Medicine (part of the University of London) in 2014, and an M.Phil. in Technology Policy at the Judge Business School at University of Cambridge in 2013, both funded by a Marshall Scholarship.
+My Ph.D. is in Systems, Synthetic, and Quantitative Biology at Harvard University in the laboratories of Alejandro Balazs and Arup Chakraborty, both of the Ragon Institute of MGH, MIT and Harvard, funded by a Paul and Daisy Soros Fellowship For New Americans and a National Science Foundation Graduate Research Fellowship.
+Prior to my Ph.D., I completed an M.Sc. in Public Health (with a focus on Health Economics) from the London School of Hygiene and Tropical Medicine (part of the University of London), and an M.Phil. in Technology Policy at the Judge Business School at University of Cambridge, both funded by a Marshall Scholarship.
 Prior to that, I was a research technical assistant at the Weiss Lab for Synthetic Biology in the Department of Biological Engineering at MIT.
-I am a Class of 2011 graduate from MIT, with an M.Eng. and B.S. in Computer Science and Electrical Engineering (Course 6-2), a B.S. in Chemical-Biological Engineering (Course 10B), and minors in Political Science (Course 17, focus on globalization) and in Biomedical Engineering (Course 20).
+I graduated from MIT with an M.Eng. and B.S. in Computer Science and Electrical Engineering (Course 6-2), a B.S. in Chemical-Biological Engineering (Course 10B), and minors in Political Science (Course 17, focus on globalization) and in Biomedical Engineering (Course 20).
 My MIT coursework is listed here.